 The 2019 state legislative season is in full swing, and SchoolHouse Connection is co-leading advocacy on 17 bills in 8 states (IN, KY, ME, MO, NV, TN, TX, UT).
 We’re also supporting advocates on policy reforms in five additional states (AZ, CA, GA, MD, WA), and anticipate additional bills to be filed in LA, NJ, and NC.

 SchoolHouse Connection engages in state policy advocacy in partnership with local child and youth advocates, McKinney-Vento liaisons and State Coordinators, homeless service providers, colleges and universities, and civic organizations.
-Most importantly, young people with lived experience of homelessness are partners every step of the way, from prioritizing bill topics and drafting language, through the legislative advocacy process.
+Most importantly, young people with lived experienced of homelessness are partners every step of the way, from prioritizing bill topics and drafting language, through the legislative advocacy process.

-At our first legislative hearing of the year, Denise Tanata of Children’s Advocacy Alliance emceed a panel of witnesses before the Nevada Assembly Committee on Education, including the Nevada McKinney-Vento State Coordinator, the McKinney-Vento liaison from Nye County School District, and a college student who experienced homelessness in high school.
+At our first legislative hearing of the year, Denise Tanata of Children’s Advocacy Alliance emceed a panel of witnesses before the Nevada Assembly Committee on Education, including the Nevada McKinney-Vento State Coordinator, the McKinney-Vento liaison from Nye County School District, and Sarah Robbins, a college student who experienced homelessness in high school.
 Watching this testimony, particularly Sarah’s, can give other advocates some tips for how to present the issue of education and homelessness to the legislature.

 “School served as an escape for me, from my violently unstable home life.
 It is where I felt as if I had control and where I could thrive.
 An education is something that once received by a person, it cannot be taken away.
 And for many like myself, it is the only opportunity I will get to break the cycle of poverty and homelessness, to which I belong.” – Sarah Robbins